eannefawcett/eannefawcett.github.io/_posts/2020-10-16-Machine Learning Demystified.md

 The generalization can be seen in the exponent and the second value in the np.power() function.
 One caveat to the Minkowski distance is that all values must be positive.
 That makes it particularly useful when data has been scaled.
 When data is scaled that normed vector space is created.

 Generally, loss is determined by the distance from the intended target to the calculated for variable.
 The keyword for loss is distance.
-The maximization or minimization of loss allows for "learning" to occur.
+The maximization or minimization of loss as various potentially correct solutions are tried out allows for "learning" to occur.

 ## Gain

 Gain is a little bit different from loss.
 There are different types of gain that can be calculated for.
 This category encompasses information gain, entropy, and the Gini index, otherwise known as the Gini penalty.
 All of these different measures discuss the integrity of the target variable.
+The target variable is the variable of interest or the variable to be solved for.

 ### Entropy

-Entropy, in this case Shannon's version of it for the chemist's out there, is a measure of certainty or uncertainty, and is the measure of the information able to be contained in a variable.
+Entropy, in this case Shannon's version of it, for the chemist's out there, is a measure of certainty or uncertainty, and is the measure of the information able to be contained in a variable.
 Measuring entropy before and after a calculation can allow for "learning" to take place by selecting for entropy to be maximized or minimized.

 Entropy can be calculated by using the following function: